WorkinginLogic/workinginlogic.github.io/README.md

 I'd love to connect with fellow musicians, creatives, programmers, and anyone who shares a passion for music, art, and technology.
 Feel free to reach out to me at [workinginlogic@gmail.com](mailto:workinginlogic@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/).

-Thank you for visiting my portfolio website!
+Thank you for visiting!
 Enjoy exploring my diverse range of projects and don't hesitate to get in touch.

 ---
 *© 2023 William McNew.
 All rights reserved.*